MohammedS2lah/Digital_Design_With_VHDL/README.md

 # **Digital_Design_With_VHDL Repository**

 Welcome to the **Digital_Design_With_VHDL Repository**!
 This project provides a simple, organized collection of VHDL designs and tutorials.
-It’s designed to help anyone—from beginners to enthusiasts—learn and practice digital design using VHDL.
+It’s designed to help anyone—from beginners to enthusiasts—learn and practice digital design using VHDL (Very High-Speed Integrated Circuit (VHSIC) Hardware Description Language).

 ---